Lift at low Reynolds number: Elastohydrodynamic lift in external flow

-is formally simpler and has been proposed in subsequent articles (\cite{qi17} then \cite{losserand19}) to allow for comparison between different situations with no need to take into account the detail of the near-wall interactions.
+The alternative law is formally simpler and has been proposed in subsequent articles (\cite{qi17} then \cite{losserand19}) to allow for comparison between different situations with no need to take into account the detail of the near-wall interactions.

 Simulations of red blood cells yet having a non-physiological viscosity contrast of 1 (and therefore in tank-treading regime) have highlighted an exponent that is essentially in the range 1.2-1.3 for $\hat{r}=6$ and 8.8 \cite{qi17}.